-I will not link, or seek to link, any data gathered from this site with any personally identifiable information from any source, unless you explicitly submit that information.
-If you have registered for the Pro Lounge, submitted a blog comment or asked to be notified of updates, I request your name and email address and potentially other non-specific demographic information.
-For example, your language preference, gender and location.
+I will not link, or seek to link, any data gathered from the domain(s) of brianclifton.com with any personally identifiable information from any source, unless you explicitly submit that information.
+If you wish your submitted personal information to be removed from this site, simply contact me at brian @ advanced-web-metrics.com and I will do this at the earliest opportunity.

 A Note on 3rd Party Tracking

 My advice – set your browser to always block 3rd-party cookies.
 Content will still work, but no visitor data will be sent sent to a 3rd-party.